cs1302uga/cs1302-tutorials/visibility/protected.rst

 does not have access to a protected member declared in a parent since the type of the variable used to attempt that access is above the child class in the overall inheritance hierarchy.

+It is worth noting that the type of the variable used on ``LINE2`` (currently ``Student``) can also be child type of ``Student`` and still work, assuming the object reference assigned to it is compatible.
+While this is allowed from a visibility perspective, it's considered bad practice because it creates a circular dependency between two classes.

 We should also note that the situation on ``LINE1`` remains the same if we change ``this.getSSN()`` to ``getSSN()`` (i.e., a simple method call) since simple calls in an instance method are